 These ISO standards help organizations maintain the security of their information assets by recommending types of security controls and processes.
 They also help to define a risk strategy based on business needs to mitigate risk across the enterprise and continually monitor and communicate progress in a methodical fashion – as shown in this schematic.

 While ISO 27001 and the like are highly useful as compliance standards, and signs of a certain level of maturity for security organizations, they can’t answer on the basics that any organization would like to know, such as “How much risk do we have?” and “If we invest in security controls, how much less risk will we have?”—questions that can only be answered with a method to quantify risk in financial terms.

-ISO2700x does not prescribe a specific approach to analyzing risk and leaves it to the risk practitioners to select their preferred analytics model.
-This is where FAIR comes in and can be used to:
+The ISO 27000 standards don’t prescribe a specific approach to analyzing risk and leave it to the risk practitioners to select their preferred analytics model.
+This is where FAIR comes in.

 Factor Analysis of Information Risk (FAIR) decomposes risk into discrete factors that can be quantified and analyzed together to describe risk as a range of probable loss in dollars.
 Unlike risk assessment methods that focus their output on qualitative color charts or numerical weighted scales, the FAIR standard delivers financially derived results through the RiskLens platform that can be communicated across the enterprise in standard business terms of loss exposure and return on investment.

 In sum, FAIR can be used as a complementary risk analytics model to get the highest business value from ISO 27001 and related programs.

 The RiskLens SaaS platform enables the practical use of FAIR analysis, with a guided workflow, built-in data libraries and automated, flexible analysis and reporting.
 Platform capabilities include: